 Just like learning to fly fish or identify plants, our photography classes send ripples through a guest’s future travels.
 They can use the skills they develop to become lifelong students of photography and capture stories as they travel the world.

 We’re excited to lead even more photography expeditions this spring.
-In the meantime, these National Geographic top photo tips are an excellent way to start turning your snapshots into photographs as you explore the world.
+In the meantime, these top narrative photo tips are an excellent way to start turning your snapshots into photographs as you explore the world.

 Top 10 Tips for Photos